rjdmoore/fictrac/README.md

 ##### PGR (FLIR) Spinnaker SDK

 1. Download and install the Spinnaker SDK from [PGR downloads page](https://www.ptgrey.com/support/downloads).
-First select your camera model and operating system, and then download and install the latest Spinnaker SDK release.
 2. When preparing the build files for FicTrac using Cmake, you will need to specify to use Spinnaker using the switch `-D PGR_USB3=ON` and depending on where you installed the SDK, you may also need to provide the SDK directory path using the switch `-D PGR_DIR=...`.
-For example, for a [Windows installation](#windows-installation) you would replace step 4 with:
+For example, for a [Windows installation](#windows-installation) you would replace step 4 with (replace \path\to with your correct local path):
 ```
 cmake -G "Visual Studio 15 2017 Win64" -D OPENCV_DIR="C:\path\to\opencv-3.4.2\build" -D NLOPT_DIR="C:\path\to\nlopt-2.4.2\" -D PGR_USB3=ON -D PGR_DIR="C:\path\to\Spinnaker" ..
 ```